direct-code-execution/ns-3-dce/doc/source/getting-started.rst

   USE_KERNEL=NO

-by
+to

 ::

   USE_KERNEL=YES

-then you can launch the build:
+then you can build the project:

 ::